 Brief Description:

+The same formation that has Devonian marine fossils at the Falls of the Ohio is found on the uplands at Charlestown State Park.
+Fossil preservation is much different with weathering from air and rain rather than river currents.
+The fossils are loose and can be picked up, however, collecting is not permitted.
 Students are introduced to fossils and will exhibit Devonian fossil beds exposed in a limestone glade.
 Observations include the types of fossils found and how they differ as we move into older rock layers.

 Objectives: